decentralized-identity/faq/docs/spec.md

 specific system, as they are all designed to make specific compromises and design choices.

-In the most decentralized of these, addresses can be generated and/or registered confidentially by any party, as on public blockchains; in all, some amount of independence, confidentiality, and privacy is guaranteed in the registration process.
+In the most decentralized types of DID, addresses can be generated and/or registered confidentially by any party, as on public blockchains.
+In all of these more decentralized types, some amount of independence, confidentiality, and privacy is guaranteed in the registration process.
 Regardless of how access to registration of them is gated, DIDs are like email addresses or URLs, except they return key material for encrypted communications and data operations.
 Thus, they enable decentralized communications and identity operations that might otherwise be hard to build from the ground up.
-At least, they will, once the tools DIF is fostering and promoting go mainstream and enable anyone with a DID to start using it in powerful ways.
+It's work in progress.
+DIF is fostering and promoting the tools needed.
+Truly decentralized communications can take off once these tools go mainstream and enable anyone with a DID.

 ##### What is so *decentralized* about a VC? 🟢

+In short, Verifiable Credentials (VCs) are ideally verifiable and portable by anyone, anytime and anywhere.
+This makes VCs _decentralized_.

+Let's zoom in on these two superpowers that VCs have:
-Verifiable Credentials have two superpowers-- **verifiability** (they are digitally signed in a tamperproof way, like a signed PDF, which can be verified independently of and privately from the signer) and **portability** (they are designed to be interpretable outside of their original context, and contain mechanisms for reconstructing and interpreting that context independently as well).
+-  **verifiability**; which means they are digitally signed in a tamperproof way, like a signed PDF, which can be verified independently of and privately from the signer)
+- **portability**; they are
+designed to be interpretable outside of their original context, and contain mechanisms for reconstructing and interpreting that context independently as well).

 Think of VCs as decentralized data, or if you are coming from the blockchain world, as *off-chain* data.
-You might need to reference one or more verifiable data registries to fully verify, parse, and consume it, but in and of itself it's an atomic little unit of free-floating verifiable data, with long-lasting and autonomous meaning and value in it.
+You might need to reference one or more verifiable data registries to fully verify, parse, and consume it, but in - and of itself it's an atomic little unit of free-floating verifiable data, with long-lasting and autonomous meaning and value in it.
 Parsing it with reference to an immutable or public data source is not the same as needing to confirm its